openstack/adjutant/README.md

 ActionViews are classes which extend the base ActionView class and use it's imbuilt functions to process actions.
 They also have actions associated with them and the inbuilt functions from the base class are there to process and validate those against data coming in.

-The ActionView will process incoming data and build it into a Registration, and the related Action classes.
+The ActionView will process incoming data and build it into a Task, and the related Action classes.

-They are very simple to define as the inbuilt functions handle all the real logic, but defining which functions of those are called changes the view to create a registration that either requires approval or auto-approves.
+They are very simple to define as the inbuilt functions handle all the real logic, but defining which functions of those are called changes the view to create a task that either requires approval or auto-approves.

 The base ActionView class has three functions: